-The start of the s
+The following of the second of

 The definition of high-quality childcare is any provider with a Parent Aware rating of 4 stars or providers with NAEYC or NECPA Accreditation.
 In the WCCA Survey, 59% of all respondents indicated that finding care for children under the age of 3 was difficult.
 As expected, higher income respondents ranked it less difficult.
 However, we saw the same trend in respondents who qualify for Head Start.